matthew-scherf/Only-One/README.md

 ## Refutation

-This formal system is intentionally structured to be self-consistent and closed: every theorem is a logical consequence of clearly stated axioms, and those axioms are minimal and non-contradictory.
-Nevertheless, in principle, the theory could be refuted in one of the following ways.
+This formal system is intentionally structured to be self-consistent and closed, every theorem is a logical consequence of clearly stated axioms, and those axioms are minimal and non-contradictory.
+Nevertheless, in principle, the theory could be refuted in one of the following ways:

 ### 1. Demonstrate an Internal Contradiction

 Show that the axioms, taken together, logically entail both a statement P and its negation ¬P. In Isabelle terms, this would mean deriving `False` from the axioms.
-So far, automated verification and Nitpick model checking have found no such contradiction; the system admits valid models.
+The automated verification and Nitpick model checking have found no such contradiction; the system admits valid models.

 ### 2. Construct a Countermodel